Masmiseim36/nxpSDK/boards/evkmimxrt1020/azure_rtos_examples/usbx_host_mass_storage/readme.txt

 USBX host mass storage example

 Then, connect a U-disk to the USB device port of the board.
-The example will scan the disk and dump the file name to the serial port and read the file contents.
+The example will display the vendor ID and the product ID of the attached USB device, then scan the disk and dump the file name to the serial port.

 For example:

+USB device: vid=0x2ce3, pid=0x6487
+Find Dir: DIR_1
+Find Dir: DIR_2
 Find File: 1234.text
 Find File: test.text